HaxeExtension/extension-admob/README.md

 # extension-admob

-Google AdMob OpenFL extension for iOS and Android.<br />
+A Haxe/Lime extension for integrating Google AdMob on iOS and Android.
-This extension allows you to integrate Google AdMob with your OpenFL application.

 ### Features
 * iOS Mobile Ads SDK 11.10.0 (Xcode 15.1+, iOS 13+)